Rak-r/OpenPodCar_V2/README.md

 I recommend using `https://flathub.org/apps/io.gitlab.jstest_gtk.jstest_gtk`.
 The tool also provide calibrataion for the joystick which mighht be helpful if deploying on the physical vehicle for teleoperation.

+#### Note:

+The package also consists physical vehicle control nodes which communicates with low level hardware stack (R4) of OpenPodCar_v2.
+The credit for developing and testing the hardware stack is given to Mr. Chris Waltham and Dr Charles Fox.
+If interested in utilizing the work for Open source hardware project, we strongly recommend to cite  R4 with the paper:

+R4: rapid reproducible robotics research open hardware control system https://arxiv.org/abs/2402.09833

 ## Pod2_navigation